 Non-schedulable injuries, involving core body parts like the head, neck, and back, are more complex.
 Here, the compensation is based on your loss of wage earning capacity.
 Doctors will assess the extent of your physical impairment and provide a report.
 The insurance company’s doctor might do the same, and the judge will review both reports and testimonies to decide on the level of your disability.

-An additional factor in these cases is your vocational background.
-The judge will consider how your injury affects your ability to find gainful employment, taking into account your skills, education, and work history.
 For instance, a highly educated individual with versatile skills may find it easier to get a new job despite the injury, potentially lowering the disability rating.
 Conversely, someone with limited skills may find it harder, possibly increasing the rating.

 Example Calculations: